ngless-toolkit/ngless/docs/sources/constants.md

-# Constants
+# NGLess Constants

-In _ngless_, any variable written in uppercase is a constant.
+In NGLess, any variable written in uppercase is a constant, i.e., can only be assigned to once.
+In addition, there are builtin constants defined by NGLess.

 ## Built in constants